Help Center

 Website data systematization may be tiresome, especially when trying to render some content to the website users.
 Building tables seems like the most practical option.
 Nevertheless, tables can be even more convenient when they pull the required data dynamically.

-Check how to build Elementor SQL-based dynamic table using JetEngine and its Tables Builder.
+Check how to build an Elementor SQL-based dynamic table using JetEngine and its Tables Builder.
 Let’s start by creating a statistical data table.

 Activate Tables Builder

 Initially, check if Tables Builder is activated.
-The needed switch is available by following JetEngine > Modules > External Modules.
-Toggle Dynamic Tables Builder if it isn’t enabled.
+The needed switch is available by following WordPress Dashboard > JetEngine > Modules > External Modules

 Read the detailed Tables Builder overview to know more about its additional features.